Kronicvbr33z3/LeagueDesktopTool/README.md

 Updated UI
 Search bar for looking up players.
 Includes Rank and Match History.
 Updated to use provider as a state manager.
-Server for runes is now a seprate project, http://kronicdesktoptool.tplinkdns.com/api/v1/runes?id=1 is an example link.

 # General project information